How to Improve SEO Rankings

 You want your visitors and customers to regard you as someone who has expertise in a given area and mistakes are a surefire way to get people to click the back button and return to the Google search results page.

 Mistakes can influence the way your customers perceive you, and once you go down that road, it’s difficult to win them back.
-An editor can also help double-check all of your facts so that your content is accurate, unlike so much of what’s being shared on the web today.
-In fact, some sites have been banned for their inaccuracies.
+If you want to ensure you’re improving SEO rankings rather than losing them, the editor should help double-check all your facts so that your content is accurate, unlike so much of what’s being shared on the web today.
+In fact, some sites have been banned for their inaccuracies, and mistakes like this can result in loss of SEO rankings and traffic if Google deems your site untrustworthy.

 At any rate, by helping to make your copy as clean and as accurate as possible, you’ll go a long way in winning more conversions.